vyldr/map-generator/README.md

 This program creates random maps to be used in [Manic Miners](https://manicminers.baraklava.com/).
 It is available as a Python script or a Windows executable.

+# Version 2.0

+This version has been updated to a GUI with sliders that control different parameters and a live preview of the generated map.

+## How to use

+Start the program the same as the previous version:

+> `python map-generator.py`

+or

+> `map-generator.exe`

+This should open the map generator window.
+The inputs along the side control different features of the map.
+The `Randomize` button will choose random values for the input parameters.
+The `Generate` button will generate a different map using the current input parameters.
+The `Save` button will save the current map.

+# Version 1.2

+This version runs on the command line and gives you very precise control over the various parameters.

 ## How to use

 Simply run either the exe or the Python script and the map will automatically be created and saved as `Untitled.dat`.